asheshrambachan/remoteoutcome/README.md

 #> Method: none
 ```

-## User-Provided Predictions
+## User-Provided Predictions in `remoteoutcome`

-``remoteoutcome'' allows the user to pass their own fitted predictions using the
+`remoteoutcome` allows the user to pass their own fitted predictions using the
 remotely sensed variable.
 This can be useful if the user would like to train predictions
 using the remotely sensed variable using more complex machine learning methods
-that are not directly implemented by ``remoteoutcome.''
+that are not directly implemented by `remoteoutcome.`

 If you have your own fitted predictions, provide them directly: